liquidinstruments/moku-examples/docs/reference/ppsu/get_power_supply.md

 ---
 additional_doc: When using either of the clients, user can access this function directly from
                 instrument reference.
-description: Read current state of a specific power supply
+description: Get the current state of a specific power supply
 method: post
-name: read_power_supply
+name: get_power_supply
 parameters:
 - default: null
   description: ID of the power supply